iThoughtsX Redux!

 Contact me by email: sryan at smartblackbox dot com

-How I'm using AI to help me write this: (click the (+) to expand this node and read on)
+How I'm using AI to help me write this:

 Work in Progress

-Short Term Roadmap: (days)
+Short Term Roadmap:

-Medium Term Roadmap: (weeks)
+Medium Term Roadmap:

-Roadmap items now completed:
+Roadmap items Completed:

 Movement and Hierachy Keys